petermchale/trfermikit/README.md

 ## How fast is it?

-By default, the pipeline takes about 2 hours (assuming a 70X genome), mainly because the search is confined to tandem repeats with total lengths larger than 100bp.
+By default, the pipeline takes about 2 hours (assuming a 70X genome), mainly because the search is confined to tandem repeats with total lengths larger than 100bp (see the `min-repeat-length` option).
 Such tandem repeats harbor most of the tandem-repeat-associated DELs larger than 50bp.